goldsunC/MyAlgorithmLearningRoad/README.md

 problem number, where **easy, mid, hard** corresponds to the difficulty of the problem.

-The repository will be provisionally supplemented later, including:
+The repository will be supplemented later, including:
-- Analysis of ideas for each question
+- Analysis of ideas for each problem
 - C++ code implementation
 - Study notes for each algorithm category
 - and so on

-At present, I am an algorithm white, maybe only have some simple data structure foundation, my goal is to improve my algorithm level through algorithm learning and continuous completion of algorithm problems.
+At present, I am an algorithm beginner, maybe only have some simple data structure foundation, my goal is to improve my algorithm level through algorithm learning and continuous completion of algorithm problems.